- What are imaging tests?

 Nuclear scans make pictures based on the body’s chemistry rather than on physical shapes and forms (as is the case with other imaging tests).
 These scans use substances called radionuclides (also called tracers or radiopharmaceuticals) that release low levels of radiation.

-Body tissues affected by certain diseases, such as cancer, may absorb more or less of the tracer than normal tissues.
+Body tissues affected by certain diseases, such as cancer, may absorb more or less of a tracer than normal tissues.
 Special cameras pick up the pattern of radioactivity to create pictures that show where the material travels and where it collects.
-These scans can show some internal organ and tissue problems better than standard x-ray images.
+These scans can show some internal organ and tissue problems better than other imaging tests, but the pictures aren’t as detailed.

 If cancer is present, the tumor may show up on the picture as a “hot spot” – an area of increased tracer uptake.
 Depending on the type of scan done, the tumor might instead be a “cold spot” – a site of decreased uptake.

-Nuclear scans are used to find tumors.
+Nuclear scans can be used to find tumors.
 They are also used to study a cancer’s stage (the extent of its spread) and to decide if treatment is working.

 Nuclear scans may not find very small tumors, and cannot always tell the difference between benign (not cancer) and malignant (cancer) tumors.
-They are often used along with other imaging tests to give a more complete picture of what’s going on.
+They don’t provide very detailed images on their own, so they are often used along with other imaging tests to give a more complete picture of what’s going on.
 For example, bone scans that show hot spots on the skeleton are usually followed by x-rays of the affected bones, which are better at showing details of the bone structure.

 Nuclear scans have different names, depending on the organ involved.
 Some of the more commonly used nuclear scans (described in more detail further on) are: